-That is to say, both (a) and (b) allow one to ignore the various independent-i.e., non-synchronizable-conjugacy indeterminacies that occur at the various distinct labels as a consequence of the single basepoint with respect to which one considers both the labels and the labeled objects [cf. the discussion of Remark 3.5.2, (ii)].
-Here, it is also useful to observe that by working with the various objects introduced in Corollary 4.7, (i), that are equipped with a subscript "mod"-i.e., on which the various conjugacy indeterminacies involved act trivially-it follows that at least the base category portions of the various diagonal subcategories associated to the corresponding Frobenioids may be defined-just as in the case of realified Frobenioids [cf. the discussion of Remark 4.5.1, (ii)]-in a fashion in which one is not obliged to contend with the technical subtleties that arise from independent conjugacy indeterminacies at distinct labels [cf. the discussion of "Galois-invariants/Galois-orbits" in Remark 3.8.3, (ii)].
-In [IUTchIII], the ring structure on these objects equipped with a subscript "mod" will be applied as a sort of translation apparatus between " $\boxplus$ -line bundles" [i.e., arithmetic line bundles thought of as additive modules with additional structure] and " $\boxtimes$ -line bundles" [i.e., arithmetic line bundles thought of "multiplicatively" or "idèlically", as in the theory of Frobenioids] - cf. [AbsTopIII], Definition 5.3, (i), (ii).
+That is to say, both (a) and (b) allow one to ignore the various independent - i.e., non-synchronizable - conjugacy indeterminacies that occur at the various distinct labels as a consequence of the single basepoint with respect to which one considers both the labels and the labeled objects [cf. the discussion of Remark 3.5.2, (ii)].
+Here, it is also useful to observe that by working with the various objects introduced in Corollary 4.7, (i), that are equipped with a sub-/super-script "mod", "sol", or " $\kappa$ -sol" - i.e., on which the various conjugacy indeterminacies involved act in a synchronized fashion - one may construct the various diagonal subcategories associated to the corresponding Frobenioids in a fashion in which one is not obliged to contend with the technical subtleties that arise from independent conjugacy indeterminacies at distinct labels [cf. the discussion of "Galois-invariants/Galoisorbits" in Remark 3.8.3, (ii)].
+In [IUTchIII], the ring structure on these objects equipped with a subscript "mod" will be applied as a sort of translation apparatus between " -line bundles" [i.e., arithmetic line bundles thought of as additive modules with additional structure] and "\Z-line bundles" [i.e., arithmetic line bundles thought of "multiplicatively" or "idèlically", as in the theory of Frobenioids] - cf. [AbsTopIII], Definition 5.3, (i), (ii).